Top

 “I absolutely loved coming back to school as an adult,” she said.
 “You have a whole different mindset.
 You’re focused.
 You’re driven.
 You’re going after your goals.
 And that’s where I am now — chasing my dreams.”

-Always a strong student — as evident by her scholarship award — Grace embarked on an “eye-opening” honors’ project in Panaccione’s Critical Thinking & Learning Strategies for College Studies course that further motivated her to pursue Archaeology despite her disability.
+Always a strong student — as evident by her scholarship award — Grace embarked on an “eye-opening” honors’ project in Panaccione’s Critical Thinking & Learning Strategies for College Studies course that further motivated her to pursue Archaeology despite being differently-abled.
 The project focused on that exact subject and what options were available to people with disabilities.
 When calling local archaeological labs and non-profits, she was told several times she wouldn’t be hired if she was unable to meet certain physical requirements.

 “I wasn’t ready to give up,” she said.
 “This wasn’t going to be the end of my story.”

-After several tires, Grace landed a volunteer position with the Rhode Island Marine Archaeology Project (RIMAP) in Bristol, headed by Executive Director and Principal Investigator Dr. D.K.
-(Kathy) Abbass, whose current project is searching for the HMS Gaspee and the HMS Endeavour, the former which was burned by colonists near what is now known as Gaspee Point in Warwick and the latter which sank in Newport Harbous — both in the 1700s.
+After several tries, Grace landed a volunteer position with the Rhode Island Marine Archaeology Project (RIMAP) in Bristol, headed by Executive Director and Principal Investigator Dr. D.K.
+(Kathy) Abbass, whose current project is searching for the HMS Gaspee and the HMS Endeavour, the former which was burned by colonists near what is now known as Gaspee Point in Warwick and the latter which sank in Newport Harbour — both in the 1700s.

 “Dr. Abbass said she would love if it I would join her team and gave me the best advice in the end — ‘Don’t let anyone ever tell you no.’ That’s been my motto since then.”